jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 ```

 Stepping up a level to C#, we have a fairly idiomatic solution.
 Some C# programmers today might use Linq, or an Enumerator by default, which would be
 slower and put pressure on the garbage collector.
-This foreach loop isn't too unusual however, and saves us some typing over a for loop.
+This foreach loop isn't too unusual however, the C# compiler compiles it down to a normal for loop when you
+use it with an array, and saves us some typing.
 The  runtime here
 is twice as slow as the C code, and that is entirely due to not being automatically vectorized.
 With the .NET JIT, it is not considered a worthwhile
 tradeoff to do this particular optimization.
 Additionally, with C# you have to take some care with array access in loops, or [bounds checking overhead can be introduced](http://www.codeproject.com/Articles/844781/Digging-Into-NET-Loop-Performance-Bounds-checking).
 In this case the JIT gets it right, and there is no bounds checking overhead.